Man arrested for child pornography one day before he was to be sentenced for similar charge

 Fox also was arrested last year in March when deputies discovered suspected child pornography in his home at an RV park in north Spokane.

-Fox was scheduled to check out from the Howard Johnson Motel on July 21 at 11 a.m.
-When he failed to check out, a general manager spoke with him over the phone and told him he would either need to pay for another night or remove his belongings .
-Fox, who was not at the motel, became angry and refused to pay .
+Fox was scheduled to check out from the Howard Johnson Motel at 11 a.m.
+Thursday.
+When he failed to check out, a general manager spoke with him over the phone and told him he would either need to pay for another night or remove his belongings.
+Fox, who was not at the motel, became angry and refused to pay.

-Police officers later discovered a variety of child pornography, including hundreds of photos of seemingly digitally rendered images of children, from infants to teenagers
+Officers later discovered a variety of child pornography, including hundreds of photos of seemingly digitally rendered images of children, from infants to teenagers.

 Fox was jailed Thursday on $100,000 bond.
 He does not have a criminal history in Spokane County before 2021.